love1angel/love1angel.github.io/source/_posts/linux/elf.md

     readelf -lW main
     ```

-2. the section header tables lists the set of sections. (ld view)
+2. the section header tables lists the set of sections. (link view)

     ``` bash
     readelf -SW main
     ```

-segment is Composed of several section with the same (memory flag view ???). save memory
+segment is composed of several section with the same (memory flag view ???). in order to save memory since memory alignment caused.

 ## symbol